 Welcome!
 We are a group of people who organize, facilitate, or participate in dementia-friendly community efforts in Washington State.

-Currently, our focus is on dementia-friendly programs.
-These might be memory cafes, zoo walks, sing-alongs, arts programs, or any open-to-the-public, live or virtual social engagement, arts, fitness or volunteer programs designed for and with persons with dementia and their families.
+Currently, our focus is on dementia-friendly programs in community spaces.
+Examples might include a Memory Cafe meetup at a local restaurant, neighborhood walking group, museum gallery tour, improv workshop at the theater, community service group at a faith congregation, dementia chorus at a senior center, and more -- basically any open-to-the-public, live or virtual social engagement, arts, fitness or volunteer program designed for and with persons with dementia and their families.
 We may expand to other topics related to dementia-friendly communities in the future.

 Who attends our meetings?